-The Rattler closed on August 6, 2012.
-Look for a reincarnation of this roller coaster in 2013.
+The Rattler closed forever on August 6, 2012.
+This roller coaster was reincarnated as the Iron Rattler steel hybrid coaster in 2013.

-When it debuted in 1992, The Rattler, became the world's tallest, fastest wooden coaster and featured the largest drop as well – 166-feet.
-However, after a series of necessary modifications this roller coaster now features a much shorter drop of 124-feet.
-The Rattler is a terrain wooden coaster that incorporates the cliffs of the quarry wall at Six Flags Fiesta Texas into its layout, including a long tunnel through it during the second half of the ride.
-Another talked about feature of The Rattler is a huge 900-degree helix that is situated high atop the quarry wall.
+When it debuted in 1992, The Rattler, became the world's tallest, fastest wooden coaster and featured the largest drop as well– 166-feet.
+However, after a series of necessary modifications the roller coaster featured a much shorter re-profiled drop of 124-feet.
+The Rattler was a terrain wooden coaster that incorporated the cliffs of the quarry wall at Fiesta Texas into its layout, including a long tunnel through it during the second half of the ride.
+Another talked about feature was the impressively huge, but really boring, 900-degree helix that was positioned high atop the quarry wall.

 |1992||Wood||Terrain||John F. Pierce|